Your guide to the 1977 Silver Jubilee coin

 In 1977 Queen Elizabeth II celebrated her Silver Jubilee - 25 years on the throne - and The Royal Mint marked the occasion by producing a commemorative crown.

-Many British children received one of the coins from their school, whilst other people bought the coin to mark the anniversary.
+Many British children received one of the coins from their school, while others bought it to mark the anniversary.

 The obverse of the coin featured a portrait of the Queen in Guards uniform and on horseback, similar to the design of the 1953 Coronation crown.
 The text reads: 'ELIZABETH II DG.
 REG FD 1977'.

-The coin's reverse did not have any inscription or value, and so today some casual collectors are left confused as to the denomination of the coin and the reason it was issued.
+The coin's reverse did not have any inscription or value, and so today some casual coin collectors are left confused as to the denomination of the coin and the reason it was issued.
 In fact, the coin had a face value of 25p and could, in theory, be used to pay for goods and services.
-In reality most shopkeepers refused to accept the coin, and most people kept them as souvenirs anyway.
+However, coin collectors should be aware that most shopkeepers refused to accept the coin, and most people kept them as souvenirs anyway.

-The reverse does feature a small vessel with an eagle design, known as an Ampulla, along with a ceremonial spoon which was used to anoint the sovereign at the coronation.
-The outer design shows the Crown of St Edward and the heraldic flowers of the United Kingdom.
+The reverse of the 1977 Queen Elizabeth coin does feature a small vessel with an eagle design, known as an Ampulla, along with a ceremonial spoon which was used to anoint the sovereign at the coronation.
+The outer design shows the 1977 crown of St Edward and the heraldic flowers of the United Kingdom.

 The coin was designed by Arnold Machin, the sculptor most famous for his portrait of the Queen that appeared on coins from 1968 and still appears on postage stamps.